sraheja18/Aspect-Based-Sentiment-Analysis/README.md

 ## 2. Key Features
 In this repository, you will find resources and code that enable you to:

--Perform Aspect-Based Sentiment Analysis on text data.
+- Perform Aspect-Based Sentiment Analysis on text data.
--Extract and classify aspects or entities mentioned in text.
+- Extract and classify aspects or entities mentioned in text.
--Determine the sentiment (e.g., positive, negative, neutral) associated with each aspect/entity.
+- Determine the sentiment (e.g., positive, negative, neutral) associated with each aspect/entity.

 ## 3. Getting Started
 Before diving into the code, it's essential to understand the components of ABSA:

--Aspect Extraction: Identifying and extracting aspects or entities from the text.
+- Aspect Extraction: Identifying and extracting aspects or entities from the text.
 For instance, in a product review, aspects could be "battery life," "camera quality," and "build quality."

--Sentiment Classification: Determining the sentiment polarity (positive, negative, neutral) associated with each extracted aspect or entity.
+- Sentiment Classification: Determining the sentiment polarity (positive, negative, neutral) associated with each extracted aspect or entity.

 ## 4. Installation
 To get started with this project, you'll need to install the necessary libraries and dependencies.
-Check the requirements file and install the libraries using pip install -r requirements.txt
+Check the requirements file and install the libraries using <br /> pip install -r requirements.txt

 ## 5. Examples
 - Sentence: For the price you pay, this product is very good.
-However, battery life is a little lack-luster coming from a MacBook Pro. \n
+However, battery life is a little lack-luster coming from a MacBook Pro. <br />
-Aspects: ['price', 'battery life'] \n
+Aspects: ['price', 'battery life'] <br />
-Term: ['price'] , Class: Positive , Probability: 0.914 \n
+Term: ['price'] , Class: Positive , Probability: 0.914 <br />
-Term: ['battery life'] , Class: Negative , Probability: 0.999 \n
+Term: ['battery life'] , Class: Negative , Probability: 0.999 <br />

 - Sentence: Speakers are great but screen colors are dull. \n
 Aspects: ['speakers', 'screen colors'] \n